-The water heater is probably the most underappreciated system in your home.
-Seriously – without the water heater, you don’t have any of these perks:
+The water heater is probably the most underappreciated appliance in your home.
+Seriously – without the water heater, you wouldn’t have any of these perks:

 - Warm showers